 Although morphine is theoretically a more potent analgesic than tramadol, our results show that both drugs, at the doses used, are similarly effective in the relief of pain induced by B. asper venom in the different toxicity assays.
 Moreover, the analgesic effect of both drugs was more evident in the myotoxic and lethality tests, which were the most painful assays, and the effect was sustained during the whole observation period for most of the assays.
 This agrees with the duration of the action of these analgesics in mice which have been estimated to be between 2 to 3 hours for morphine (Gades et al., 2000; Umans and Inturrisi, 1981) and up to 6 hours for tramadol (Evangelista Vaz et al., 2017).
 Therefore, these analgesics are useful for short-term toxicological tests in which results are assessed within few hours after venom or toxin administration.
 The duration of the hemorrhagic, myotoxic and edema-forming activities assays in this study corresponded to those used in the routine toxicity tests for the assessment of venom toxicity and antivenom efficacy.
 However, in the lethality test the observations were performed during the first 6 hours, while the test lasts 24 or 48 hours.
 Therefore, more extended observation periods are necessary to decide whether additional injections of analgesics are required in the lethality assay.
 Buprenorphine has a more prolonged duration of action, estimated to be between 3 to 5 h in mice (Gades et al., 2000).
 Thus, this analgesic could be a better option for the lethality test to reduce the number of injections during the assay; however, potential interferences of this drug with the lethality test should be studied.

-In conclusion, our observations indicate that both morphine and tramadol are effective analgesics in routine toxicity laboratory assays used in the study of venoms, hereby shown for the case of B. asper venom.
-Since the mechanisms of toxicity and the toxins responsible are generally similar in viperid snake venoms, it is suggested that our findings may be expanded to the study of other venoms, an issue that demands further investigation.
-Taken together, these results and those of a previous study showing that these analgesics do not alter the results of toxicity assays in the case of B. asper venom (Gutiérrez and Herrera, 2014) support the routine introduction of precautionary analgesia in the study of venoms toxicity and in the evaluation of the preclinical efficacy of antivenoms.
+In conclusion, our results demonstrate that both morphine and tramadol are effective mouse analgesics in routine preclinical testing, hereby shown for the case of B. asper venom.
+Since the mechanisms of toxicity and the causative toxins are generally similar in all viperid snake venoms, it is suggested that our findings may be applicable to the study of other venoms, an issue that demands further investigation.
+Taken together, these results and those of a previous study showing that these analgesics do not alter the results of toxicity assays in the case of B. asper venom (Gutiérrez and Herrera, 2014) support the routine introduction of analgesia in the study of venoms toxicity and in the evaluation of the preclinical efficacy of antivenoms.

 Acknowledgments

 The authors thank Daniela Solano for her collaboration in the laboratory work.
 This study was supported by Vicerrectoría de Investigación (Universidad de Costa Rica), project 741-B4-524.
+FB was supported by an NC3R PhD Studentship Grant (NC/K500288/1).

 REFERENCES